Project-Catalyst/project-catalyst.github.io/src/en/tools/README.md

     subtitle="https://cardanocataly.st/voter-tool"
     url="https://cardanocataly.st/voter-tool/#/"
     linkText="Go to Page"
-    text="This is a technical update tracker for the Cardano (ADA) project.
-It aggregates commits within the last 7 days from all branches  of Cardano development-related repos using local git mirrors.
-The same content can also be acquired from GitHub's web interface." />
+    text="Voter-tool is a part of the AIM Community Tool series developed by the community for the community.
+It is designed to assist you in your analysis of Cardano Project Catalyst proposals and create a voting guide." />

 <ResourceCard
     class="resourceCard"